jrantor/goodreads_api_practice/README.md

 ### This was fun to work with the Goodreads API.

-*This class does not use cahing responses.*
+*This class does not use caching responses.*

 ### Available Methods